PamelaZhan/Real_Estate_Price_Model/README.md

 - Year_built
 - Lot_size
 - Basement
-- Property_type
+- Property_type(Bunglow/Condo)
-- And other factors influencing price.

 ## Technologies Used
 - **Streamlit**: For building the web application.
 - **Scikit-learn**: For model training and evaluation.
 - **Pandas** and **NumPy**: For data preprocessing and manipulation.
 - **Matplotlib** and **Seaborn**: For exploratory data analysis and visualization (if applicable).
+- **LIME**: Local Interpretable Model-Agnostic Explanations, for explaining the model prediction.

 ## Model
-The predictive model is trained using the real estate dataset.
+The Random Forest model is trained using the real estate dataset.
 It applies preprocessing steps like adding domain features and encoding categorical variables.
-The Decision Tree regression model is used.

 #### Thank you for using the Real Estate Price Application!
 Feel free to share your feedback.